 Ngorongoro Crater is the most massive collapsed volcanic crater in the world and twenty kilometres of rustic natural beauty at an altitude of 2,286 meters above sea level.
-It is one of the most spectacular safari destinations in Africa, a flagship tourism feature of Tanzania with its incredible scenery and above all its game viewing.
+It is one of Africa’s most spectacular safari destinations, a flagship tourism feature of Tanzania with its incredible scenery and, above all, its game viewing.

-The crater once was part of the world-famous Serengeti National Park until 1959 when the Ngorongoro Conservation Area was formed.
-Nowadays, with its 8,300 square kilometres, it boasts three spectacular volcanic craters, the Olduvai Gorge, Savannah, bushland forest.
+The crater once was part of the world-famous Serengeti National Park until 1959, when the Ngorongoro Conservation Area was formed.
+Nowadays, with its 8,300 square kilometres, it boasts three spectacular volcanic craters, the Olduvai Gorge, Savannah, and bushland forest.

-The Conservation area was declared a UNESCO World Heritage Site in 1979 and 1981 also International Biosphere Reserve.
-Million years ago, the crater was an active volcano, but its cone collapsed, forming a 610-meter deep crater, with sides so steep that it has become a natural enclosure for a vast variety of wildlife.
+The Conservation area was declared a UNESCO World Heritage Site in 1979, and in 1981 also International Biosphere Reserve.
+Million years ago, the crater was an active volcano, but its cone collapsed, forming a 610-meter deep crater, with sides so steep that it has become a natural enclosure for a wide variety of wildlife.

-On the crater rim, there are leopard, elephant, mountain reedbuck and buffalo.
-In the centre of the crater, filled by the Munge river, there is the Lake Magadi, a soda lake supporting flocks of flamingo and a variety of approximately 400 species of bird.
+There are leopards, elephants, mountain reedbuck, and buffalo on the crater rim.
+In the centre of the crater, filled by the Munge river, there is the Lake Magadi, a soda lake supporting flocks of flamingos and a variety of approximately 400 species of bird.
 More than 100 species of birds not found in the Serengeti have been spotted here.

-I spent one whole day here in Ngorongoro, and as I descended into the Crater, the landscape was terrific: grassland that blends into swamps, lakes, small streams, woodland and mountains that form its steep high rim.
-This park is a paradise for wildlife, and I could spot any animals.
-Unfortunately, even though the rhino lives here, it’s not so easy to spot because the crater is enormous.
+We spent one whole day in Ngorongoro and was enough to enjoy its worders.
+As we descended into the Crater, the landscape was terrific.
+Grassland blends into swamps, lakes, small streams, woodland and mountains that form its steep high rim.
+This park is a paradise for wildlife, and we could spot any animals.
+Unfortunately, even though the rhino lives here, it’s not so easy to spot it because the crater is huge.

-After that, I proceeded again around the tracks of the crater with the luck of spotting a cheetah resting in the middle of the road and a beautiful lion drinking along the bank of a small stream.
-In the end, it was an unforgettable day and with no doubt one of the parks in my top 5 list!
+After that, we proceeded again around the crater tracks spotting a cheetah in the middle of the road and a big lion drinking in a small stream.
+It was an unforgettable day and, without a doubt, one of the parks in our top 5 list!

 Need to know about Ngorongoro Conservation Area

-The rainy season lasts from November through to May, while the dry season runs from June to October.
+The rainy season lasts from November through May, while the dry season runs from June to October.
 June and July are also the coldest months of the year.
-The dry season is the best time for game viewing because the animals are concentrated along with permanent water sources.
+The dry season is the best time for game viewing because the animals are concentrated on permanent water sources.

-Usually, all the tour around Tanzania starts from Arusha, a city in the Northeast of the country.
+Usually, all the tour around Tanzania starts from Arusha, a city in the country’s Northeast.
 The Arusha airport (ARK) is served by some African flight companies like Kenya Airways and Precision Air.

-Tanzania is not a cheap country and to get the most out of its wonders, you have to book a tour with a local tour operator.
-We can suggest you Easy Travel and tour, Roy Safaris, World Tours and Safaris, Dorobo Tours and Safaris and Earthlife expeditions.
+Tanzania is not a cheap country.
+To get the most out of its wonders, you have to book a tour with a local tour operator.
+We can suggest Easy Travel and Tour, Roy Safaris, World Tours, Dorobo Tours and Earthlife expeditions.

-Our suggestion is to contact the tour operator, make you itinerary and haggle the price.
+Our suggestion is to contact the tour operator, make your itinerary and haggle the price.

-Alternatively, you can also have a look on the web platform Viator that offers tours around Tanzania managed by local tour operators.
+Alternatively, you can also look at Viator’s web platform, which offers tours around Tanzania managed by local tour operators.

-Most of the lodges are located on the crater rim and afford amazing views over and into the crater with a perfect location to watch a beautiful African sunset.
-The only campsite situated along the edge is the Simba campsite Another option is to sleep a bit away from the Crater in nearby Karatu.
-The advantages of Karatu include the comparative lack of crowds, lower prices, smaller and more intimate lodges which offer a range of activities such as walking and mountain biking.
+Most lodges are located on the crater rim and afford amazing views over and into the crater with a perfect location to watch a beautiful African sunset.
+The only campsite situated along the edge is the Simba campsite.
+Another option is to sleep away from the Crater in nearby Karatu.
+The advantages of Karatu include the comparative lack of crowds, lower prices, and smaller and more intimate lodges which offer a range of activities such as walking and mountain biking.
 We slept at Ngorongoro Serena and Safari Lodge.